dwerth/data_science/README.md

 # data_science
-This is my course work for the Data Science on-line class
+This is my coursework for the Data Science online class